ruby-hyperloop/ruby-hyperloop.io/source/docs/components/javascript-components.html.md

 ## Using Webpack

 Just a word on Webpack: If you a Ruby developer who is new to using Javascript libraries then we recommend using Webpack to manage javascript component dependencies.
 Webpack is essentially bundler for Javascript.
-Barrie Hadfield has put together a very nice [tutorial](http://tutorials.pluralsight.com/ruby-ruby-on-rails/reactrb-showcase) to get you started here.
+Please see our Tutorials section for more information.

 There are also good tutorials on integrating Webpack with existing rails apps a google search away.